 Octopus provide a variety of tariffs, mainly a variable option, and fixed price options for set periods.
 They also offer some innovative tariffs such as Agile which tracks half-hourly wholesale prices.
 This encourages customers to shift their electricity use away from the times peak demand.
 Lowering peak demand has the potential to make better use of the available renewable supply and reduce the need for fossil fuels.

 We believe Octopus Energy provide a good balance for someone looking for a 100% renewables tariff from a reliable supplier at an affordable price.

 We will review this recommendation regularly to ensure that their customer service remains good and their prices competitive.

-If you use the Octopus Energy link on this site to switch to Octopus, you will receive a £50 credit on your Octopus Energy account and we will also receive £50 from Octopus for the referral.
+If you use the Octopus Energy link on this site to switch your electricity and gas to Octopus, you will receive a £50 credit on your Octopus Energy account and we will also receive £50 from Octopus for the referral.

 We used to decline referral fees to demonstrate that our rating of tariffs was not influenced by fees received.
 However, relying on donations did not provide sufficient income to maintain the site and carry out our assessment of tariffs.

 Should we find that our recommended tariff no longer meets our criteria on service and price, we will either change the recommended supplier or remove this switching option.